zhu-ziyu/zhu-ziyu/README.md

 - **The great multitasker**: From running multiple companies to managing his chaotic NAS/GitHub, Ziyu somehow juggles it all — while watching memes and “studying” stockings on the side.

+- If you’re a **loli**, Ziyu might not be the one to talk to.
+Go find Hanyu instead. 😂

 Ziyu’s world is one of contradiction, creativity, and controlled chaos — and that’s exactly why it’s worth exploring.